USDOT-SDC-Archive/sdc-dot-auto-export/README.md

 # sdc-dot-auto-export
-Repository for the auto-export lambda function
+Repository for the auto-export Lambda function

 # Content of repository
 This repository is the source control for the Lambda function for automatic export of data in team buckets.